On Approximating the Dynamic Response of Synchronous Generators via Operator Learning: A Step Towards Building Deep Operator-based Power Grid Simulators: Data and code availability

-On the other hand, each trajectory of the \textit{second }test dataset starts from the equilibrium point $x_o = x^*$.
-Then, at time $t_f=1.0$ seconds, we simulate a fault/disturbance by changing the impedance of the infinite bus.
-At the time $t_f + \Delta t_f$, we clear the fault by recovering the original value of the impedance.
-Each trajectory has a different fault duration $\Delta t_f,$ which we uniformly sample from the interval $[0.05, 1.0].$
+Each trajectory in the \textit{second} test dataset starts from the equilibrium $x_o = x^*$.
+At time $t_f=1.0$ (s), a fault is simulated by changing the impedance of the infinite bus.
+The fault then is cleared by restoring the original impedance value at time $t_f + \Delta t_f$.
+The duration of the fault $\Delta t_f$ varies across trajectories and is uniformly sampled from the interval $[0.05, 1.0]$ (s).